-APTA and CMS strongly recommend that PTs voluntarily report in MIPS in 2017 to gain experience with the new quality program.
-To voluntarily participate in 2017, PTs can continue reporting PQRS measures via claims-based reporting.
+APTA and CMS strongly recommend that PTs voluntarily report in MIPS in 2018 to gain experience with the new quality program.
+To voluntarily participate, PTs can continue reporting the former PQRS measures, now an element of MIPS, via claims-based reporting.

-For more information on MIPS see our new FAQ (.pdf) and stay tuned for new member resources on MIPS throughout 2017.
+For more information on MIPS see our FAQ (.pdf) and stay tuned for new member resources on MIPS.